-The Chair is responsible for establishing a close working relationship with the CEO and acting as his or her mentor.
+The Chair is responsible for establishing a close working relationship with the CEO and acting as their mentor.

 7. BOARD PROCEDURES

 7.1.
 Conduct

 The conduct of the Board will be consistent with their duties and responsibilities to the Company.
 The Board will be disciplined in carrying out its role, with emphasis on strategic issues and policy.